brucewayne-batsy/test/README.md

 # Mern-test
-IN DEV-simple billing app using material ui
+IN DEVELOPING-simple billing app using material ui

 RUN npm install to add depandency